gospellevi/cse210-projects/README.md

 # cse210-ww-student-template
-Student name: Gospel Chiedozie Levi
+Student name: Gospel Chiedozie Levi (Alias: amadioha)

 This is the starter code for students in the worldwide content version of CSE 210.